Frequently Asked Questions

 1. Make sure that the activity is an approved NTU / HEAR activity

 3. Make sure you fulfil the requirement for obtaining the recognition, the criteria can be found www.ntu.ac.uk/hear

 Do I need to sign up for the HEAR?

 No; HEARs are be issued to all eligible FT/SW undergraduate students who are currently studying with NTU.
 However, you will need to ensure that you activate your HEAR account in order to view your document.
-Activation emails are sent directly to all student email addresses 2 - 3 months prior to a course start date from Gradintelligence.
+Activation emails are sent directly to all student email addresses 2 - 3 months after your course has commenced.

 When will I receive my HEAR?

 Your formative HEAR will be available to view in December and July each year.
 Your final HEAR will be available around the time of your Graduation ceremony.

 Your formative HEAR is essentially a draft of your final HEAR document and is updated throughout your study.
 You do need to bear in mind however that this is just a snapshot of how the data currently stands and that final marks, classification, awards, prizes or other achievements that have not yet been verified will not be present.
 Your HEAR will be built upon each year until you graduate and are issued with a Final HEAR.

 How do I access my HEAR?

 You access you HEAR through a third party called Gradintelligence, please look out for your activation email which will contain important information on how to access the Gradintelligence website and activate your account.
 Your activation email will go to your student email address.
 If you experience any problems in a registering, please email us at HEAR.